Virgil Van Dijk’s Injury: How long does it take for an ACL injury to heal?

 Other soft tissue injuries can also be repaired using keyhole surgery – a torn meniscus can be repaired or removed; other ligaments can be repaired, and broken bone fixed in place to ensure correct alignment as it heals.

 Professional footballers like Virgil will have strict exercise protocols that are fine-tuned to building strength and mobility.

 He may also be given different types of therapy to stimulate healing – these may include PRP injections, shockwave therapy, massage and acupuncture.

-At Capital Orthopaedics, our highly experienced physiotherapists provide rehabilitation plans and healing therapies to help you to return to strength and fitness as quickly as any trained athlete.
+At Capital Orthopaedics, our highly experienced physiotherapists and sports medicine specialists provide rehabilitation plans and healing therapies to help you to return to strength and fitness as quickly as any trained athlete.

 What gives professional footballers the advantage is that they have trainers, coaches and therapists on-hand to ensure they stick to their protocols – every hour of every day, if necessary…

 So – if you’ve had an ACL injury, and want to recover like a Premier League footballer, take your rehab seriously.
 Follow the guidance and plans provided by our physiotherapists to the ‘T’, and you should be able to return to sport as quickly as Virgil Van Dijk!

 If you have any knee pain or you suspect an ACL tear, contact Simon Moyes and the Capital Orthopaedics team here.

 Based in three central London locations, we offer the very best in sophisticated diagnostics, advanced surgical techniques, dedicated physiotherapy studios and pioneering healing therapies.

 Your ACL questions answered